 When To Conduct Research

-At Stealing Share, we insist on conducting primary research for our clients because we understand the brand value of the nuances within the market place when developing brand strategies.
-However, we do everything in our power to convince our clients not to “test” brand theme lines, logos, and marks once the belief systems in the marketplace have already been uncovered, learned and mastered, you can only judge creative work based on how effectively it fulfills the strategy.
+However, we do everything in our power to convince our clients not to test brand theme lines.
+And, not to test logos, and marks.
+Once the belief systems in the marketplace have already been uncovered, learned and mastered, you can only judge creative work based on how effectively it fulfills the strategy.

-To our experience, there exists no satisfactory method of determining the true equity in these important creations despite all claims by well meaning firms to the contrary.
-Once the brand has been researched and understood to be meaningful, different and true, then the execution of that brand should be evaluated by the experts.
+In our experience, there exists no satisfactory method of determining the true equity in these important creations.
+Despite all claims by research firms to the contrary.

 We Have Been Guilty Too

-Over the years, we have conducted many focus groups, one-on-one interviews and conjoint analysis on behalf of well-meaning clients to ascertain the value and limitations of logos and brand theme lines and have found all methodology lacking in the ability to deliver value.
+Over the years, we have conducted many focus groups, one-on-one interviews and conjoint analysis.
+All on behalf of well-meaning clients to ascertain, the value and limitations of logos and brand theme lines.
+And we have found all methodology lacking in the ability to deliver value.

 Logos and Theme Line when Testing Creative Concepts